djaus2/W3WConsoleProject/README.md

 ```

 ## Usage
+Get What3Words Tri-words for GPS location.
-- Get an API Key
+- Get an API Key _(See link above)_
 - Insert into Data.cs
   - Insert lattitude and longitude coordinates into Data.cs
+OR
+- Enter lattitude longitude on command line.
+  - AND (Optionally) enter API Key as third parameter.
 - Run the app.
 - Paste the Url generated into a Web Browser.